cwi-swat/hack-your-javascript/doc/hackyourlanguage.md

 ```
 { let array = E, i; for (i = 0; i < array.length; i++) { let X = array[i]; S } }
 ```
+Note the use of `let`; this is actually an ECMAScript 6 extension we need here. `let` works like `var`, except that the variables are block-scoped, instead of function scoped.

-_Quiz_: why can't we use the Immediately Invoked Function Expression here, but instead have to rely on ECMAScript 6 `let` to introduce a variable?
+_Quiz_: why can't we use the IIFE here, but instead have to rely on ECMAScript 6 `let` to introduce a variable?

 _Quiz_: why do we need to assign the expression `E` to a local variable (`array`) first?